custom-twemoji/custom-twemoji-api-website/content/docs/licensing.md

 - Graphics licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)
 - Twemoji licensing can be found on [Twitter](https://twemoji.twitter.com)

-Not affiliated with Twitter Inc. or any of their affiliations
+Not affiliated with Twitter Inc., X Corp., or any of their affiliations

 ## Website